sendgrid/sendgrid-oai/README.md

 * **This project contains a Beta version of Twilio SendGrid's OpenAPI v3.1 specification as of Q1 2022.
 The spec may not be accurate at this stage; it is in active development.**

-* **The default branch name for this repository has been changed to `main` as of 07/20/2020.**

-Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/oai) for new releases and breaking changes.

 All the updates to this project are documented in our [CHANGELOG](CHANGELOG.md).

 # How to Contribute